 2. Product Selection

 When you’re looking at a supplier’s website, see what kind of products they offer.
 Do they only carry one type of CBD oil?
+Do they lead to a strengthened immune system?
 Are their prices reasonable for the product quality that you can find elsewhere?
 If your supplier doesn’t have much variety or doesn’t seem to know the difference between hemp and cannabis-derived CBD oils, then keep searching!